Idiomatic Expressions Involving the Word “Ass”

 What’s up his/her ass?: What is bothering him/her.
 “Dave is really grouchy today.
 What’s up his ass?”
 (Thanks to Elias F. for this one)

 Did I forget an ass idiom?
-Please leave a comment below.
-I occasionally go through and incorporate the comments into the body of the page.
+Please send an email to firstname.lastname@example.org.
+I occasionally go through and incorporate the suggestions into the body of the page.
 Let me know if you don’t want to be credited, otherwise people are likely to find this page before your resume.
 Criteria: (1) If I haven’t heard it before I do a google search to see if it’s found on the web.
 (2) It can’t be truly gross.